collocations.org

 heroic, romantic

-VERB + MYTH
+VERB + myth

-create, cultivate, establish
+create, cultivate, establish, invent

 How did the myth get so firmly established in the popular consciousness?

-People''s faith in the Emperor was based on the myth that he was infallible.
+People's faith in the Emperor was based on the myth that he was infallible.

-MYTH + VERB
+myth + VERB

 surround sth